Park-J-lab/JobChaser/README.md

 # JobChaser

-Job Chaser
-Developed by Group1
-Kehan Wang        kehanw@andrew.cmu.edu
-Panke Jing           pjing@andrew.cmu.edu
-Kun Liu                 kunliu@andrew.cmu.edu
-Zhengqian Luo    zhengqil@andrew.cmu.edu
-Guojiang Zhao     guojianz@andrew.cmu.edu
-click here to watch a video to see how our program runs
+A video to see how the program runs: https://youtu.be/Nwx3cAbwe9U

-Contents
+## Contents

 Background
 Installation